 Medical history including recent illnesses, pregnancies and medications

-- Be honest about your medical status such as recent illness, pregnancy or even the possibility of pregnancy, and the starting or discontinuing of medication.
-There are some chemical peels that are not advisable during pregnancy and if you aren’t sure, it is better to avoid them just in case.
+Be honest about your medical status such as recent illness, pregnancy or even the possibility of pregnancy, and the starting or discontinuing of medication.
+Some chemical peels are not advisable during pregnancy and if you aren’t sure, it is better to avoid them just in case.
 If you were recently sick, you may have been on an antibiotic that will make you more sensitive to light or laser treatments.
-And if you just recently stopped taking oral contraceptives, it may be a contributing factor for an acne flare up.
-You may need to adjust your skin care régime or see a dermatologist to help you through the transition but with the right information, your esthetician can choose the better treatment plan for you.
+And if you just recently stopped taking oral contraceptives, it may be a contributing factor to an acne flare-up.
+You may need to adjust your skincare régime or see a dermatologist help you through the transition but with the right information, your esthetician can choose the better treatment plan for you.

-- Let them know if you have used any topical medication recently.
+Let them know if you have used any topical medication recently.
 Know the names of your medications.
 Using a topical with tretinoin or acids may make the treatment you are about to receive a stronger one than intended.
-A very mild chemical peel can turn into a very strong one if you have recently exfoliated or forgot to stop your retinols.
-There are many times that even a simple brow or lip wax can turn into a ugly scab because the use of a retinoid topical and the wax removed not just the hair, but skin as well.
+A very mild chemical peel can turn into a very strong one if you have recently exfoliated or forgot to stop your retinol.
+There are many times that even a simple brow or lip wax can turn into an ugly scab because the use of a retinoid topical and the wax removed not just the hair, but the skin as well.

 Recent sun exposure, with or without sun protection